Snu Abecassis: Cultural legacy

 The film SNU was released in 2019, directed by Patrícia Sequeira; it was the second most popular national release of the year.
 Abecassis also featured in the series, 3 Mulheres, first aired on 26 October 2018, which told the story of her life alongside that of Maria Armanda Falcão and Natália Correia.

 In 2011 Cândida Pinto published a biography titled Snu, which was translated into Danish in 2013.
 In 2010, the final minute of Abecassis' life was the subject of a play, which premiered at the Casafez theatre in Lisbon.
 Published in 2003, Abecassis' mother wrote a biography of her daughter six years after her death.
+In 2024, Danish author Mikkel Stolt published the novel, "Pendulet i Portugal", in which the fictional character 'Fifi' (a word play on the word 'snu', both meaning 'smart' in Danish) is based on Snu Abecassis.

 Elizabeth Hera Garton hybridised an orchid and named it Snu after Abecassis.

+On 6 July 2026, a street named after Snu Abecassis in Lisbon's Lumiar district, inaugurated by the mayor of Lisbon, Carlos Moedas, in the presence of former President of the Portuguese Republic Marcelo Rebelo de Sousa.
+The latter invited at the ceremony as a friend of Abecassis, said she brought “color and light” to a Portugal still closed in on itself.
+Identifying her as a “rebellious pioneer,” Marcelo stated that Snu “founded democracy before it was founded,” by promoting freedom of thought.
+He also said that the regime never knew how to deal with a woman who responded to censorship simply by republishing seized books.
+Whenever a work was banned, Abecassis found a way to return it to bookstores.
+Marcelo also recalled that Abecassis bothered not only the regime but also part of the opposition, precisely because she refused to conform to any political orthodoxy.